A food processor is a kitchen must-have -- no matter what size your kitchen

 A good food processor can cost less than dinner for two

-Although most top-rated, full-sized food processors cost at least $100, we discovered one model that's very inexpensive and earns good recommendations from users and professional reviewers: the Hamilton Beach Big Mouth Deluxe 14-Cup Food Processor (Est. $55).
+Although most top-rated, full-sized food processors cost at least $100, we discovered one model that's very inexpensive yet still earns good recommendations from users and professional reviewers: the Hamilton Beach Big Mouth Deluxe 14-Cup Food Processor (Est. $75).
 Owners say it's easy to use and clean, and they love its large capacity.
 It's not as efficient or fast as a Cuisinart or Breville food processor, but most owners don't seem to mind at all.

 Unlike most food processors, which require you to cut food into smaller, evenly-sized pieces before processing, the Big Mouth really does have a big mouth, so you can put larger-sized pieces in and process them, thus saving you a step.
-It's not as powerful as a more expensive food processor, but if you only use a food processor occasionally, or just for chopping veggies or nuts, or making salsa -- jobs that don't require a lot of power anyway, this will do you fine.
-One thing that many reviewers simply love about this food processor is that it includes a special disc for making French fries, and they report that it makes them very well.
+It's not as powerful as a more expensive food processor, but if you only use a food processor occasionally, or just for chopping veggies or nuts, or making salsa -- jobs that don't require a lot of power anyway -- this will do fine.
+One thing that many reviewers simply love about this food processor is that it includes a special disc for making French fries, and they report that it works very well.

-We didn't see any professional reviews of the Hamilton Beach 70730 Bowl Scraper Food Processor (Est. $45), but it's so highly rated by owners and has such an interesting design that we just had to include it in this category.
-It has a 10-cup capacity, which is perfectly sufficient for most people, but what we really love is its unique, bowl-scraping design.
-Everyone who's ever used a food processor knows one of the biggest hassles is that you have to occasionally turn it off and scrape the bowl; with this, that is no longer necessary.
+In the one professional review we saw of the Hamilton Beach 70730 Bowl Scraper Food Processor (Est. $45) it falls in the middle of the pack, but it's so highly rated by owners and has such an interesting design that we just had to include it in this category.
+It has a 10-cup capacity, but what owners really love is its unique, bowl-scraping design.
+Everyone who's ever used a food processor knows one of the biggest hassles is that you have to occasionally turn it off, open it up, scrape the bowl, and restart it.
+With this, that is no longer necessary.
 Reviewers say this feature works great and they think it's simply brilliant.
 Aside from that, it also gets high praise for its overall performance.
 It's particularly popular with those who make a lot of foods that do need scraping, such as hummus and nut butters.
-Some users say these Hamilton Beach food processors don't do well with heavy jobs, like mixing dough, so, if you're a dedicated baker, we'd say go with a Cuisinart, but if all you need is a bigger capacity, the Big Mouth is a great choice.
+However, some users say these two Hamilton Beach food processors don't do well with heavy jobs, like mixing dough, so, if you're a dedicated baker, we'd say go with a Cuisinart.